-Complaints can also be made online via Maxient, a web based conduct software management system.
+Incident Reports can also be made online via Maxient, a web based conduct software management system.
 Once a incident is reported via Maxient the Office of Student Conduct receives the complaint electronically and will contact the involved parties to set up a meeting.
-Please note that if any information is left blank on the reporting form i.e. reporting student's name, and/or contact information the Office of Student Conduct may not be able to fully investigate the complaint.
-Information regarding Maxient can be found on the Office of Student Conduct web page and a link to the reporting
+Please note that if any information is left blank on the reporting form i.e. reporting student's name, and/or contact information the Office of Student Conduct be limited in its ability to fully investigate the complaint.
+Information regarding Maxient can be found on the Office of Student Conduct web page and a link to the reporting form is https://publicdocs.maxient.com/reportingform.php?BergenCC&layout_id=1.
 The Student Code of Conduct process is different from criminal and civil court proceedings.
 Procedures and rights in proceedings under this Code are conducted with fairness to all, but do not include the same process afforded by the Courts.

-The complaint should include:
+The incident report should include:

-- Complainant's name, address and telephone number. - The name of the person who is accused with a violation of this Code. - The date(s) on which the alleged incident occurred. - The place(s) where the alleged incident occurred.- - A statement describing, in detail, the alleged incident. - The name, address and telephone number of any witnesses.
+- Complainant's name, address and telephone number. - The name of the person who is accused with a violation of this Code. - The date(s) on which the alleged incident occurred. - The place(s) where the alleged incident occurred. - A statement describing, in detail, the alleged incident. - The name, address and telephone number of any witnesses.